jonathanlin0/jonathanlin0.github.io/README.md

-us https://cloudconvert.com/mp4-to-gif to convert 1080p 60 fps video to 480p 10 fps gif
+used https://cloudconvert.com/mp4-to-gif to convert 1080p 60 fps video to 360p 10 fps gif